Costa Rica History, Language and Culture

 History of Costa Rica

-Originally ruled by the Spanish, as one of the viceroyalties of New Spain, Costa Rica was declared independent in 1821.
-Initially it exchanged one form of colonial rule for another, being absorbed first by Mexico and subsequently as part of a new Central American Republic.
-Costa Rica finally became an independent country in its own right in 1838.
+Costa Rica gained its independence from Spain in 1821.
+Initially, it exchanged one form of colonial rule for another, being absorbed first by Mexico and subsequently as part of a new United Provinces of Central America.
+Costa Rica finally became an independent country in 1838.

-Throughout the 20th century, Costa Rica enjoyed peace and a steady growth in prosperity, with the notable exception of a civil war in 1948, which followed a disputed presidential election.
+Throughout the 20th century, Costa Rica enjoyed peace and steady growth in prosperity, with the notable exception of a civil war in 1948 following a disputed presidential election.
 Significantly, however, Costa Rica disbanded its military forces after the civil war and still today remains the only country in the region with no national army or military prescription.

 Did you know?

-• San Jose airport is named after Juan Santamaria, national folk hero who helped defeat US freebooter William Walker in 1856.
+• Costa Rica's primary airport is named after Juan Santamaría Rodríguez, a national folk hero who helped defeat a North American freebooter named William Walker in 1856.

 Costa Rica Culture